-1. Garden rake (also called a rock rake or metal rake).
-Use to rake clods out of rows before planting seeds.
+Use a garden rake (also called a rock rake or metal rake) to rake clods out of rows before planting seeds.
 Flip over garden rake to drag soil over planted rows to smooth dirt.

 A garden trowel makes it easy to mix in compost, fertilizer, and other soil amendments to tomato holes.
 It’s worth a few extra dollars to buy a quality trowel.
 A strong, durable trowel penetrates compact soil and will last years and years.
 (Cheap trowels can bend and break.)

-.
-Planting tomatoes, weeding, spreading mulch – there’s a lot of dirt in your garden that can cover your hands and get stuck under your nails.
+Planting tomatoes, weeding, spreading mulch – there’s a lot of dirt to cover your hands and get stuck under your nails.
 A good pair of garden gloves has coated palms and fingers (durability) and is washable (convenience.)

 (This page helps you choose garden gloves that will work for you.)